IowaDave/pxt-makerbit-maze/README.md

 # pxt-makerbit-maze
 Interactive maze game for BBC micro:bit and MakerBit

-The script named xyzzy is designed to be copied and pasted into the JavaScript frame of a MakeCode editor.
+The script named "makerbit-maze.ts" is designed to be copied and pasted into the JavaScript frame of a MakeCode editor.
 Click on the file name.
 When it opens, click on the "Raw" link.
 Select all of the text, copy it, and paste it into the editor.  **Leave the editor in JavaScript mode.
 This is not designed to be a "blocks" program"**.

 You will need to import the MakerBit-touch extension for MakeCode, as this code uses the touchpins.